Office Costs & Expenses

 Financial Declaration of Interests

 Every MP is rightly required to declare any financial and other interests they may have, to prevent any possible conflicts of interest.
 John’s are all very straightforward (they’re mainly public appointments in schools and colleges, or his role as patron or president of several local charities), but if you’d like to know any more details then – as with his expenses – you’re very welcome.
-Everything is publicly available if you click on this link here.
+Everything is publicly available if you click on this link here and this one here.

 In addition every Government Minister has to make an extra declaration to be sure there are no clashes with their extra responsibilities either.
 Again, John’s declaration is very straightforward and has been vetted and passed by the Cabinet Office Propriety and Ethics team and the Independent Advisor on Minister’s Interests.
 If you’d like to look at any of the details then they are publicly available here.